Investment process of real asset investments

 Once an asset has been on-boarded, Aquila Group manages the asset over its entire lifetime to fully realise its value.
 The Group’s independent portfolio management, risk management, valuation and reporting functions ensure continuous supervision and rigorous investment oversight and operational management over the entire lifecycle of an asset.

-Aquila Group’s portfolio management team applies an “expert in asset class” approach.
-Each portfolio manager has proven expertise in his/her respective asset class, enabling the Group to meet and manage the diverse requirements and challenges that real asset investments entail.
+Aquila Group’s asset management team applies an “expert in asset class” approach.
+Each asset manager has proven expertise in his/her respective asset class, enabling the Group to meet and manage the diverse requirements and challenges that real asset investments entail.

 In order to fully realise the value of an asset, the team monitors the market environment, prepares and analyses performance reports, conducts on-site visits and implements problem solving measures.
 It serves as the key point of contact for all external investment managers and plant operators as well as for internal departments and liaises with all parties involved in the investment project.